diegorojasucv/argentine-exchange-rates-elt/README.md

 # Monitoring Exchange Rates in Argentina
-ETL process to fetch exchange rate data, load it into Redshift, and transform it using dbt.
+ELT process to fetch exchange rate data from APIs, load it into Redshift, and transform it using dbt.